Welcome

 A bit about me:

-- Studied Math & Computer Science at the University of Michigan
+- Studied Honors Math (57) & CS at the University of Michigan

 - Received my Masters in Mathematics concurrently